clementchadebec/benchmark_VAE/docs/source/models/nn/pythae_base_nn.rst

 **********************************

 The base neural nets from which all further neural nets must inherit.
 In particular, if you decide to provide your own ones make them inherit from them.
-See :ref:`making-your-own-vae` for further details.
+See tutorials for further details.

 .. autoclass:: pythae.models.nn.BaseEncoder